MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ## Accept app permissions

 The Product Visualize mobile app requires permission to access the Dynamics 365 for Sales and SharePoint instances you set up earlier.
 As a global administrator for the trial tenant you can grant access to the entire organization so that each user doesn't have to do it individually.

-1. Download the __Microsoft Dynamics 365 Product Visualize__ app from the Apple App Store
+1. Download the **Microsoft Dynamics 365 Product Visualize** app from the Apple App Store.

-2. Open the app and click __Sign In__ with the trial environment's administrator credentials
+2. Open the app, select **Sign In**, and then enter the administrator credentials for the trial environment.

-3. On the __Permissions Requested__ prompt click __Consent on behalf of your organization__
+3. At the **Permissions Requested** prompt, select **Consent on behalf of your organization**.

-4. Click __Accept__ to return to the app
+4. Select **Accept** to return to the app.

-# Conclusion
+## What's next?

 You now have everything you need to start using Microsoft Dynamics 365 Product Visualize!
-New Opportunities, Products, and Models will show up automatically in the application after they have been added to Dynamics.
-For any help or feedback use the __Feedback__ button in the Product Visualize app.
+New opportunities, products, and models will show up automatically in the application after they have been added to Dynamics 365 for Sales.
+For help or feedback, use the **Feedback** button in the Product Visualize app.